pawlenartowicz/Supervised-Semantic-Differential/README.md

 ## Citing & License

 - License: MIT (see LICENSE).
-- If you use SSD in published work, please cite the package (and the classic Semantic Differential literature that motivated the method).
+- If you use SSD in published work, please cite the associated paper.
 - A suggested citation:

 Plisiecki, H., Lenartowicz, P., Pokropek, A., Małyska, K., & Flakus, M. (2025).
 Measuring Individual Differences in Meaning: The Supervised Semantic Differential.
 PsyArXiv. https://doi.org/10.31234/osf.io/gvrsb_v1